Virginia Men's Basketball Weekly Release

 Three Consecutive ACC Victories

-The Cavaliers have posted three consecutive ACC wins (Clemson – Jan.
+The Cavaliers posted three consecutive ACC wins (Clemson – Jan.
 27, Maryland – Jan.
 31 and Wake Forest – Feb.
-3), which is one victory shy of matching UVa’s longest conference winning streak from last season.
+3) earlier this season, which was one victory shy of matching UVa’s longest conference winning streak from last season.
 In 1999-00, UVa posted consecutive ACC wins over Clemson (Jan.
 15), North Carolina (Jan.
 18), Florida State (Jan.
 26) and Wake Forest (Jan.
 30).

 It Won’t Get Any Easier

-The Cavaliers have already played four top 16 teams in conference play (and are 2-3), but still have three more ACC games against top 13 competition of which two are against top three teams.
-The good news, if there is any, is that Virginia played three of its top 16 conference matchups on the road and two of the three top 13 games that remain will be played at University Hall where the Cavaliers are 11-1 this season.
+The Cavaliers have already played five top 16 teams in conference play (and are 2-3), but still have three more ACC games against top 17 competition of which two are against top three teams.
+The good news, if there is any, is that Virginia played three of its top 16 conference matchups on the road and two of the three top 17 games that remain (including tonight’s game against Duke) will be played at University Hall where the Cavaliers are 11-1 this season.

 A Rare Feat